 That involves everything from systems of the user experience of what designs go in, what designs don't go in, how we design the platform from a data perspective, hiring the right people to fix the correct issues, and delivering the best product for our customers.
 So I guess I’m not only the lead software engineer but also kind of like the product owner.
 It's a varied role, and I wear a lot of hats.

-How would you describe your company in 2-3 sentences?
-How many people currently work at your company?
+How would you describe your company?

 RED is a restorative justice program.
 We deal with first-time nonviolent felony offenders between ages 18 and 28 in the United States.

 We expose them to this one-year program where we teach them every life skill, from financial intelligence and emotional intelligence to civic and social literacy.
 We help them get their GED.
 It's a complete program.
 And by the end of the year, we do this thing called record restriction, meaning that felony that would appear on their record doesn't appear anymore.
 This means they can apply for jobs, housing, loans, and many other things that they couldn't in the past because they have a record.